Frank Serpico: Shooting and public interest

-Serpico was shot during a drug arrest attempt on February 3, 1971, at 778 Driggs Avenue, in Williamsburg, Brooklyn.
+On February 3, 1971, Serpico was shot during an arrest attempt at 778 Driggs Avenue, in the Williamsburg neighborhood of Brooklyn.
 Four officers from the Brooklyn North police command had received a tip that a drug deal was about to take place.
-Two policemen, Gary Roteman and Arthur Cesare, stayed outside, while the third, Paul Halley, stood in front of the apartment building.
-Serpico climbed up the fire escape, entered by the fire escape door, went downstairs, listened for the password, then followed two suspects outside.
+Two policemen, Gary Roteman and Arthur Cesare, stayed outside while the third, Paul Halley, stood in front of the apartment building.
+Serpico climbed up a fire escape, entered by the fire escape door, went downstairs, listened for the password, then followed two suspects outside.

-The police arrested the young suspects, and found one had two bags of heroin.
-Halley stayed with the suspects, and Roteman told Serpico, who spoke Spanish, to make a fake purchase in attempt to get the drug dealers to open the door.
-The police went to the third-floor landing.
+Police arrested the young suspects, and found one had two bags of heroin.
+Halley stayed with the suspects, and Roteman told Serpico, who spoke Spanish, to make a fake purchase in an attempt to get the drug dealers to open the door.
+The party went to the third-floor landing.
 Serpico knocked on the door, keeping his hand on his revolver.
 The door opened a few inches, just far enough to wedge his body in.
-Serpico called for help, but his fellow officers ignored him.

-Serpico was then shot in the face by the suspect with a .22 LR pistol.
-The bullet struck just below the eye, lodging at the top of his jaw.
-He fired back, striking his assailant, fell to the floor, and began to bleed profusely.
-His police colleagues refused to make a "10-13" dispatch to police headquarters, indicating that an officer had been shot.
-An elderly man who lived in the next apartment called the emergency services, reporting that a man had been shot, and stayed with Serpico.
+Serpico called for help, but Roteman and Cesare ignored him.
+The apartment's occupant, Edgar Echevarria, then shot Serpico in the face with a .22 LR pistol.
+The bullet struck just below his eye, lodging into the top of his jaw.
+Serpico fired back, striking Echevarria.
+He then fell to the floor and began to bleed profusely.
+Roteman and Cesare refused to make a "10-13" dispatch to police headquarters, indicating that an officer had been shot.
+An elderly man who lived in an adjacent apartment called emergency services, reporting that a man had been shot, and stayed with Serpico.
 When a police car arrived, aware that Serpico was a fellow officer, they transported him in the patrol car to Greenpoint Hospital.

-The bullet had severed an auditory nerve, leaving him deaf in one ear, and he has since suffered from chronic pain from bullet fragments lodged near his brain.
-He was visited the day after the shooting by Mayor John V. Lindsay and Police Commissioner Patrick V. Murphy, and the police department harassed him with hourly bed checks.
-He later testified before the Knapp Commission.
+The bullet had severed an auditory nerve, leaving Serpico deaf in one ear, and he has since suffered from chronic pain from bullet fragments lodged near his brain.
+He was visited the day after the shooting by Mayor Lindsay and New York City Police Commissioner Patrick V. Murphy, and police officers harassed him with hourly bed checks.
+Serpico later testified before the Knapp Commission.

 The circumstances surrounding Serpico's shooting were quickly called into question.
-Serpico, who was armed during the drug raid, had been shot only after briefly turning away from the suspect, when he realized that the two officers who had accompanied him to the scene were not following him into the apartment, raising the question whether Serpico had actually been taken to the apartment by his colleagues to be murdered.
+Serpico, who was armed during the raid, had been shot only after briefly turning away from Echevarria, when he realized that Roteman and Cesare were not following him into the apartment, raising the question whether he had actually been taken to the apartment by his colleagues to be murdered.
 There was no formal investigation.
-Edgar Echevarria, who had shot Serpico, was subsequently convicted of attempted murder.

-On May 3, 1971, New York Metro Magazine published an article about Serpico, "Portrait of an Honest Cop," a week before he testified at the departmental trial of an NYPD lieutenant accused of taking bribes from gamblers.
+Echevarria was subsequently convicted of attempted murder.
+On May 3, 1971, New York Metro Magazine published an article about Serpico, "Portrait of an Honest Cop," a week before he testified before the Knapp Commission of an NYPD lieutenant accused of taking bribes from gamblers.